 That’s not all!
 The festival is celebrated enthusiastically globally, especially in regions with Tamil communities.
 It is widely observed in India, Sri Lanka, Southeast Asia, Malaysia, Singapore, and Indonesia.
 The festival is also marked in countries with significant Tamil diaspora, such as Fiji, Mauritius, Seychelles, South Africa, Canada, and beyond.
 It is recognised as a public holiday in some regions, including Mauritius, parts of Malaysia, and Tamil Nadu in India.

-How you and your family can celebrate Thaipusam in Singapore
+How you and your family can join the Thaipusam celebrations in Singapore

 The main action will unfold along a four-kilometre route between the Sri Srinivasa Perumal Temple on Serangoon Road and the Sri Thendayuthapani Temple on Tank Road.
 Thousands of Hindu devotees will walk this route, carrying offerings like the paal kudam or the kavadi.

 If you plan to witness Thaipusam, remember that this is a sacred occasion, so being respectful and mindful of the devotees’ focus during their spiritual acts is essential.
-Follow the Sri Thendayuthapani Temple on Facebook to stay up to date.
+Follow the official Thaipusam page for up-to-date information.

 Sri Srinivasa Perumal Temple, 397 Serangoon Rd, Singapore 218123